Welcome to Advanced Python Programming for GIS - Fall-2 2022

 Students earn grades that reflect the extent to which they achieve the learning objectives listed above.
 Opportunities to demonstrate learning include:

-- Term project involving development of a work-related application or an application that meets the requirements laid out in an instructor-provided scenario.
+- Term project involving the development of a student-selected, instructor-approved, work-related application, or an application that meets the requirements laid out in an instructor-provided scenario - 25% of the course grade.

 Quality criteria will be posted in the Deliverables section of each project.